 Slowly, but surely, more and more young people are going vegan or vegetarian.
 I can’t blame them.
+Veggies are good and good for you.
 Sometimes the choices on or around campus just aren’t that healthy.
 So more veggies, please!
 My daughter was a vegetarian for about two years until she could no longer resist a big, juicy burger.
 Now she is a vegetarian most of the time with an occasional burger or piece of chicken.
-Whichever way works for your student; the good news there are plenty of restaurants around FSU that cater to our vegan Noles.
+Whichever way works for your student; the good news there is plenty of veggies around and restaurants by FSU that cater to our vegan Noles.

-Sweet Pea Café – on W. Tharpe Street gets most of their produce locally from a farm less than a mile away.
+- Sweet Pea Café – on W. Tharpe Street gets most of its produce locally from a farm less than a mile away.

-Nefertari’s – is a little on the higher end.
-They cater to both the vegan and vegetarian.
+- Nefertari’s – is a little on the higher end.
+They cater to both vegan and vegetarian.